michaeljklein/sd-prompt-pinning/README.md

 - `outputs/txt2img-images/prompt_pins/00prompt_pin_number/00generation_number/ijdwfemknbidwjo../loss_plot.png`: PNG plot of visual errors
 - `outputs/txt2img-images/prompt_pins/00prompt_pin_number/00generation_number/ijdwfemknbidwjo../summary.gif`: GIF of all images from the individual

 ### Techniques

 The simplest technique that I've found to be effective is to:
-1. Experiment with a prompt and its batch size to capture the amount of variation you want
+1. Experiment with a prompt and its batch size to capture the amount of variation you want.
   - For example, if you want to pin down a character pose, find a batch size that's large enough to have several results that appear "close" to your goal.
   - Alternatively, pick a sufficiently large batch size to reliably contain examples you want to avoid and use the result to identify which parts of the prompt are resulting in those effects.
-2. Pick a seed and use one of the results from that batch as the target image
+2. Pick a seed and use one of the results from that batch as the target image.
-3. Set the initial population STD and centroid radius fairly small (`< 0.1`)
+3. Set the initial population STD and centroid radius fairly small (`< 0.1`).
-4. Multi-objective size limiter also fairly small, but at least `<= 1` to ensure the prompts stay relatively close to the original
+4. Set the multi-objective size limiter also fairly small, but at least `<= 1` to ensure the prompts stay relatively close to the original.

 If no target image is used: